 This characteristic saltbox was most likely constructed for John Faulkner on land his father willed him in the 1680s.
 Constructed as two stories with two rooms each, around a large central chimney, the lean-to was probably added in the mid-1700s.
 The most significant surviving architectural detail are the interior exposed framing members including a flat-chamfered summer beam and end girts.

-According to the MACRIS listing, James Bridges, Sr.’s first house, a modest one-over-one room, end-chimney dwelling of about 1690, was supplanted in 1721 by a much more impressive 2-story, central chimney Colonial with high quality interior features.
+According to the MACRIS listing, James Bridges, Sr.’s first house, a modest one-over-one room, end-chimney dwelling of about 1690, was expanded or replaced in 1721 by a much more impressive 2-story, central chimney Colonial with high quality interior features.
 As the Bridges family – successful maltsters, blacksmiths, and community figures -increased its prosperity, affluence, and social standing from the late 17c into the 18c, so did their dwelling, enlarged yet again in the 1750s with additional space.
 In 2000, the house was acquired by the North Andover Historical Society.
 Patricia Robak and Robert Allegretto bought it from NAHS in 2001 and moved it about 1.5 miles to its carefully-chosen new site in North Andover’s Old Center Historic District.
 Visit the Bridges House online

 The original late First Period core of the building today comprises only the northeast end.
 Between 1740 and 1780, this core was enlarged by adding another one cell room to the west of the chimney.
 The present plan was reached in the Federal Period by adding two rooms onto the south (front) side and replacing the central chimney with twin stacks.
 The main evidence of the transitional First Period, single cell core of the house remains in the first floor northeast corner room and in the attic.
 The first floor northeast room has a transverse summer beam with beveled chamfer and lamb’s tongue stops.
 The exposed end girt and back plates have very crude beveled chamfers with no stops.
 The combination of beveled chamfers and less careful finishing of the beams enclosing the room than on the summer indicates an early 18th century date.
 The former chimney girt in the northwest room has filled-in stud mortises, indicating that it was the end girt of the original structure.
 The attic retains evidence of the roof of the original core.
 Its east end rafter remains framed into the present east gable, revealing a roof pitch of 37 degrees.
 The lower portions of the four most easterly rafters on the north slope are original, and indicate three purlins per slope in a principal-rafter roof.
 The rest of the house retains good typical Federal fireplace mantels and panels in the later rooms.